 “Driving with my truck’s tailgate down is more fuel efficient”

-Popular Mechanics tested this theory and found that the truck had more drag with the tailgate down versus up.
+Popular Mechanics tested this theory—one of the most prevalent car myths out there—and found that the truck actually had more drag with the tailgate down versus up.
 However, they did find that replacing the tailgate with a mesh did prove to be fuel-efficient—equally on par with driving with no tailgate, or driving with the hardcover top and the tailgate up.

 “Premium fuel will help my car’s performance”

 Although this is one of the most prevalent car myths, it’s got no basis in fact!
 Premium gas may be more expensive, but that doesn’t mean it’s purer or cleaner than the regular gas that you fill up with.
 This gas is used for particular cars that need fuel that is less combustible, but it won’t make any difference to your normal vehicle.
 You’ll know if your vehicle requires premium gas by reading your owner’s manual.
 If your car’s engine requires a higher-octane level then you should use premium.
 If not, don’t waste your money!